INSIGNEO/AFM_Youngs_modulus_fit/README.md

 5. save summary output file for all files

 ##### AFM3_samplesize.m
-This algorithm calculates the sample size needed to obtain a reliable Young's modulus median value for the cell population.
+This algorithm calculates the sample size needed to obtain a reliable effective modulus value for the cell population by retrospective power analysis.
-It takes as input the matrix DATA containing the Young's modulus averaged per cell for all indentation depths (i.e. each row represents one cell, each column one indentation depth).
+It takes as input the matrix DATA containing the Young's modulus averaged per cell for all indentation depths (i.e. each row represents one cell, each column one indentation depth), but only considers the maximum indentation depth.

-1. calculate the median across indentation depths for each cell
+1. get the maximum indentation data
-2. randomize cell acquisition order
-3. compute average for population of increasing size (for each step: sample has an additional cell - picked randomly from the list, compute average)
-4. compute instant percentage error
-5. return sample sizes for 10% (err10) and 5% percentage error (err5)
+2. calculate the effective modulus at convergence for increasing sample sizes (WHILE loop for each sample size N until the convergence threshold is reached)
+    2. draw N cells with replacement (bootstrap)
+    3. calculate average for the N cells (instant effective modulus)
+    4. calculate average effective modulus for subsequent draws (cumulative effective modulus)
+    5. calculate percentage errors
+    6. check convergence vector
+3. save effective modulus at convergence for each sample size (average and dispersion)
+4. return the coefficient of variation (CV) for each sample size using the effective modulus at convergence